ruansmit2/XenetaAutomation/README.md

 **Careers**
 - Can I interact with the four tabs
-- Can I interact with the current open roles
+- Can I interact with the current open roles and does the link redirect to the correct page.
 - Can I interact with global tribe section.
 Does the view do what it states (Navigate)

 ### Issues found during automation testing